Diptonil/raging-coffee/furtherreading/Jenkins.md

 1. Chaining a Jenkins job to build, run and display a success message for a Java file.
 1. Build files from a Git repository periodically.
 1. Build files from a Git repository upon every new push.
-1. Set Up a Maven Project.
+1. Set Up a Maven project.
+1. Build a project and send email alerts.
+1. Build a pipeline using pipeline script to package a Maven project.
-1. Build a Project and Send Email Alerts.<br />
+1. Build a pipeline using pipeline script from SCM to package a Maven project.<br />
 **NOTE**: Every topic subheading from hence having a number in parenthesis would mean that the topic deals with the corresponding project.